atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Payload and Serialization

-We changed how payloads are handled.
-Before you would pass the pointer and the size of your data and now everything must be serialized into `z_owned_bytes_t`.
+Zenoh 1.0.0 handles payload differently.
+Before one would pass the pointer to the buffer and its length and now everything must be serialized into z_owned_bytes_t.

-We have added a number of serialization functions from primitive types to and from `z_owned_bytes_t` to simplify this.
+To simplify serialization/deserialization we provide support for some primitive types like uint8_t* + length, (null-)terminated strings and arithmetic types.

 - Zenoh 0.11.x